Sofia Magid: Legacy

 Many of the materials collected by Magid are now preserved in the Vernadsky National Library of Ukraine, although some are in the collections of the Pushkin House in Saint Petersburg.

 Although she was little known outside of the Soviet Union during her lifetime, in recent years Magid has increasingly received attention from scholars of Jewish music.
-The field recordings collection at the Pushkin House, including those of Magid, were assessed and digitized by a Dutch academic team led by Tjeerd de Graaf from 1999-2002.
+The field recordings collection at the Pushkin House, including those of Magid, were assessed and digitized by a Dutch academic team led by Tjeerd de Graaf from 1999 to 2002.
 In 2006, scholar Leonid Guralnik used Magid's unpublished work on Yiddish ballads, as well as her audio recordings and transcriptions, to further develop an analysis of Yiddish vocal folklore.
 Much of her collected material was published as part of a German book in 2008, titled "Unser Rebbe, unser Stalin - ": jiddische Lieder aus den St. Petersburger Sammlungen von Moishe Beregowski (1892-1961) und Sofia Magid (1892-1954).
 And in 2020, Michael Lukin used parts of her collected material to once again examine the Yiddish ballad.

 Her field work have also been interpreted by klezmer musicians in recent years.
 Zisl Slepovitch, who is originally from Belarus and now based in New York City, included material collected by Magid in his bands Minsker Kapelye and Litvakus.
 And in 2019 Joel Rubin and the group Veretski Pass released an album interpreting work Magid collected, called The Magid Chronicles.